-The club is finishing the Welcome Home refit at the start of May, and is hoping to have a full season of competitions this year.
+The club is starting the Welcome Home refit in the middle of April, and is hoping to have a full season of competitions this year.

 Welcome aboard hope you enjoy your trip

 Click on map to find m/v Welcome Home's location.

 Busy day for the skipper, ninety nine selected keepers landed, gutted and kept cool for the boys to fillet on the way home.
 Well done lads you had a busy day too.
 03-08-2014.

 Roy Anderson one of the club skippers with a personal best Common Skate 229lb.
 Caught, measured, tagged and released on 13-06-2012.